 Comfort.
 Anne Frank House clients move from living on the edge in danger and degradation to living on their own in comfortable and fully furnished single-occupancy apartments.
 These apartments, all located in Wards 3 and 4 in Northwest DC, are close to shopping and to public transportation.
 Our clients pay an average of $250 a month or 25% of their monthly income.

 Caring.
 To help clients live independently, Anne Frank House contracts with Friendship Place to provide needed medical, psychological and social support services.
 Friendship Place is a leading provider of these services to DC’s homeless population.

 Community.
-Anne Frank House’s volunteer liaisons oversee and complement these services by establishing caring one-to-one relationships with clients.
-They call and visit clients frequently, help them with errands or meeting personal needs, and deliver holiday meals.
-Most important, volunteers help to build clients’ sense of security, self-reliance and belonging in the community.
+Anne Frank House’s volunteer liaisons establish caring, one-to-one relationships with clients.
+They call and visit clients, help them with errands or meeting personal needs and deliver holiday meals.
+Most important, volunteers help clients build a sense of security, self-reliance and belonging in the community.